ligolang/ligo/tools/vscode/README.md

 Language Server capabilities on Windows are supported only if running in WSL mode.

 Note: You need a LIGO build with support for `ligo lsp`.
-LIGO version 0.61.0 and greater will come with support for language server capabilities.
+LIGO version 0.61.0 and greater come with support for language server capabilities.

 To report bugs in the LIGO Language Server (LLS), please open an issue in [GitLab](https://gitlab.com/ligolang/ligo/-/issues).
 You should find a file called `ligo_language_server.log` in your temporary directory.
 For example, in Linux, this should be inside `/tmp/`, which might contain information that the devs would find useful to debug your problem.